hikes-in-liverpool

 blog-images

-Moving forward, you will come across Allerton Towers, which once used to be a part of the Manor of Allerton.
+Moving forward, you will come across Allerton Towers, which used to be a part of the Manor of Allerton.
 The Clarke’s Garden is said to be home to Allerton Hall, which is a Grade II listed building.

 Your last stop will be the Childwall Woods, which is said to have been unchanged since the 1700s, making it a perfect choice for top hiking trails around Liverpool.